MYSTERY SCIENCE THEATER 3000

 • Joel suggests the show could be around for another “three to 12 weeks.”
 Turns out it was the former.

 • As soon as I saw the name “Sax Romer” in the credits, I immediately detected the stench of o/` Harry Alan Towerrrrrs!!! o/` Yep, the madman who gave us the nightmare that was “Castle of Fu Manchu.”
-(He was also the producer of “Outlaw.”)
-And it has very much the fame feel–Sumuru is pretty much a female Fu Manchu.
+And it has very much the same feel–Sumuru is pretty much a female Fu Manchu.
 It also feels like they’re using some of the same locations, but I could be imagining things.

 • It’s early May and it’s getting nice out in the Twin Cites.
 It’s 67 degrees after the first host segment.

-• They always did the host segments before the movie, as is referenced in this episode: Servo announces he won’t be staying for second half and Joel asks him to just be present for the host segments.
+• They always did the host segments before the movie theater scenes, as is referenced in this episode: Servo announces he won’t be staying for second half and Joel asks him to just be present for the host segments.
 He replies “I wouldn’t miss it.
-I fee like they’re already done.”
+I feel like they’re already done.”

-• Wow, this is a terrible pan-and-scan print, which Crow comments on several times.
+• Wow, this is a terrible, washed-out, pan-and-scan print, which Crow comments on several times.

 • As many people have observed.
 Josh seemed to thrive most in the ad-lib atmosphere of the KTMA era, and Servo’s absence is definitely felt in the second half.